sandetechsolutions/shizdataentry.co.zm/README.md

 ---

 <p align="center">
- Starkey Hearing Institute Zambia  ©2025 | Sande Tech Solutions
+ Starkey Hearing Institute Zambia  ©2025
   - Registered under the Patents and Companies Registration Agency (PACRA).
   All documents, designs, icons, code, and related materials are legally protected.
   Unauthorized copying, redistribution, or modification in any form is strictly prohibited Law.